justbetter/laravel-magento-stock/README.md

 }
 ```

 ### Custom retrievers

 If you cannot retrieve the sku's and stock data separately you can setup a custom retriever.
 For example if you have XML or CSV files with stock data that include the sku and a quantity.

 The basic flow of your retriever should be:

 1. Read stock data your source per sku
 2. Build a `\JustBetter\MagentoStock\Data\StockData` object
 3. Dispatch a `\JustBetter\MagentoStock\Jobs\ProcessStockJob` job

 You can then never run the `magento:stock:retrieve*` commands and schedule your own retriever.
-To be extra safe you can still register your own retrieve and return `null` and empty collections to be sure that the default dummy sku/stock retrievers never execute.
+To be extra safe you can
+still register your own retrieve and return `null` and empty collections to be sure that the default dummy sku/stock
+retrievers never execute.

 ## Processing complex stock logic

 If you need to apply complex stock logic you can implement a calculator.
-A calculator's goal is to modify the `\JustBetter\MagentoStock\Data\StockData` object.
+A calculator's goal is to modify
-By default this only sets the in/out of stock status based on the quantity.
+the `\JustBetter\MagentoStock\Data\StockData` object.
+By default, this only sets the in/out of stock status based on the
+quantity.

 See the `\JustBetter\MagentoStock\Calculators\SimpleStockCalculator` for an example.

 If you want to use your own calculator you can set it in the config file:

 ```php
 <?php